ThomasMertes/seed7/src/read_me.txt

   HAS_VSNPRINTF: TRUE, when the function vsnprintf() is available.

   HAS_POPEN: TRUE, when the function popen() is available.

+  STAT_MISSING: Defined when the function stat() is missing.
+                This macro is only used in chkccomp.c.

   os_fstat: Function to be used instead of fstat() under the
             target operating system.
 If not defined fstat()